...in fact, they can be valuable opportunities for improvement.

-Any training provider who neglects to put its customers first is likely to experience a decline in enrolments, reputation, and the quality of the education they are able to provide.
-This can have serious consequences for the long-term viability of an RTO.
-As an RTO it is important to prioritise the needs and satisfaction of your customers rather than solely focusing on compliance.
-While compliance with regulatory requirements and legislative obligations is important to maintain your ability to operate, the ultimate goal of your RTO should be to provide high-quality training and education to your students.
+While compliance with regulatory requirements and legislative obligations is important to maintain your ability to operate, the goal of your RTO should be to provide high-quality training and education to your students.

 In doing so, you will easily meet compliance requirements.

-Complaints are often seen as negative experiences, but in reality, they serve as invaluable feedback for your RTO.
-Addressing complaints effectively can lead to improvements that enhance the overall quality of your training programs and student satisfaction.
+Think of a complaint as feedback from another person’s perspective – a perspective you desperately need!
+It’s often highlighting an issue that needs addressing.
+While complaints are often seen as negative experiences, in reality, they serve as invaluable feedback for your RTO.
+Addressing complaints effectively can lead to improvements that enhance the overall quality of your training programs and boost student satisfaction.

 Bill Gates, the founder of Microsoft says: “complaining customers are our biggest source of learning”